wptrainingteam/learn-wp-content/tutorials/using-wordpress-rest-api.md

 The data returned is a JSON response showing what routes are available, and what endpoints are available within each route.

+By default, your browser will display the JSON data in its raw data format.
+To convert it to a more readable format, you can use a browser extension like [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) for Chrome, [Basic JSON Formatter](https://addons.mozilla.org/en-US/firefox/addon/basic-json-formatter/) for Firefox, or [JSON Peep](https://apps.apple.com/us/app/json-peep-for-safari/id1458969831?mt=12) for Safari.

 In this example /wp-json/ is a route, and when that route receives a GET request it's handled by the endpoint which displays the data.
 This data is what is known as the index for the WordPress REST API.

 By contrast, the /wp-json/wp/v2/posts route offers a GET endpoint which returns a list of posts, but also a POST endpoint.
 If you are an authenticated user, and you submit the right data via a POST request to the /wp-json/wp/v2/posts route, that request is handled by the endpoint which creates new posts.

-Typically, the same route (in this case /wp-json/wp/v2/posts) will have different endpoints for different HTTP methods, including GET (fetching data), POST (creating data) and DELETE (deleting data) HTTP methods.
+Typically, the same route (in this case /wp-json/wp/v2/posts) will have different endpoints for different HTTP methods, including GET for fetching data, POST for creating data and DELETE for deleting data.

 ## Global Parameters

 The WP REST API includes a number of global parameters which control how the API handles the request/response handling.
 These operate at a layer above the actual resources themselves, and are available on all resources.

-Global parameters are implemetned on REST API routes as query string parameters.
+Global parameters are implemented on REST API routes as query string parameters.
 Query strings start with a ? and are followed by a series of key=value pairs, separated by &.

 Take a look at the /wp-json/wp/v2/posts route you looked at earlier, by requesting the route in a browser, thereby activating the GET endpoint.
 As you can see, the default is to return all available fields for a post.